-When debugging a program, in most cases the vast majority of your time will be spent trying finding where the error actually is.
+When debugging a program, in most cases the vast majority of your time will be spent trying to find where the error actually is.
 Once the issue is found, the remaining steps (fixing the issue and validating that the issue was fixed) are often trivial in comparison.

 In this lesson, we’ll start exploring how to find errors.